Amirkz80/Hamlet-Search-Engine/README.md

 It may take a while to index all documents, specially if you have a really large repository, but remember it is a fair cost to pay for having fast and related results in the next part, which is performing search action.

 ## Third Step: Setting Up The Front-End And The Back-End Server
-First, by using command line navigate into the server folder then while the virtual environment is activated run the following commands, It will run a local development server:
+First, by using command line navigate into the server folder then while the virtual environment is activated run the following commands, It will run a local development server
 ```
 set FLASK_APP=search_engine.py
 set FLASK_ENV=development
 flask run
 ```
-Now by opening a new command line or terminal window, navigate into the client folder and run the following commands, this will activate our client side:
+Now by opening a new command line or terminal window, navigate into the client folder and run the following commands, this will activate our client side
 ```
 npm i
 npm run dev